New Window Opening Cost

 New Front Door

 Your front door gives visitors and passers-by their first impression of your home.
-This is also the first thing you notice when you get home.
 If your current front door isn't looking its best, it's a good idea to replace it.

-If your front door looks a little grimy or faded, it may not be necessary to replace it entirely.
+However, if your front door looks a little grimy or faded, it may not be necessary to replace it entirely - you can just paint it.

 When you hire an expert painter and decorator to paint the exterior of your home, you usually pay for all materials, supplies, and labour.
 In most cases, you will need to erect scaffolding before having the exterior of your home painted.